tuunit/DailyCodingProblem/README.md

-# DailyCodingProblem
+# Daily Coding Problem
 This repository is used as a collection of my solutions for the [Daily Coding Problem](https://www.dailycodingproblem.com/).
 Which is an interview preparation service to become better at coding.
-The service uses real questions ask by top-rier tech companies and startups.
+The service uses real questions ask by top-tier tech companies and startups.

 ## How it works
 1. Sign up